Wasappli/WAAppRouting/README.md

 Register you path using the syntax:
 - `url_path_component{ClassName}`
 - `url_path_component1{ClassName1}/url_path_component2{ClassName2}`

-Optionaly, you can trigger the modal presentation using `!` character.
+Optionally, you can trigger the modal presentation using `!` character.
-For example: `url_path_component{ClassName}/modal{ModalClass}!` would result when calling `appscheme://url_path_component/modal` to `ModalClass` instance presented modally after placing `ClassName` in the navigation controller stack.
+For example: `url_path_component{ClassName}/modal{ModalClass}!` would result when calling `appscheme://url_path_component/modal` to the `ModalClass` instance presented modally after placing `ClassName` in the navigation controller stack.

 ```objc
 // Register the path